 The starting point for Plane tuning is via the Plane PIDs screen shown above.
 This is where you can tune the Servo Roll and Servo Pitch PID gains to enable flight in FBWA mode, and also enable tuning of the L1 Control for more accurate horizontal positioning.

 You can also load and save configuration files (to your PC) from the Advanced Parameters screen.
 Configuration files are versioned - an older parameter file found by Plane is ignored if the parameter version number is not current.

 You will note that several of these parameters are PID (Proportional, Integral, Differential) settings which are explained in the next section.

 The control of roll or pitch angle is adjusted using a Proportional-Integral-Derivative (PID) Controller.

-The final control applied to the plane’s control surface, is a combination of the effects of three gain values:
+The final control applied to the plane’s control surface, is a combination of the effects of four gain values: